 - Major Differences between Premium Iptv & Free Iptv Packages

-In this section, I will be explaining succinctly why even with the availability of 4G/LTE, most underdeveloped countries have still not accepted the innovation of IPTV fully.
+In this section, I will be explaining succinctly why even with the availability of 4G/LTE, most developing countries have still not accepted the innovation of IPTV entirely.

 Affordability of Internet subscription

 The live blood of IPTV happens to be fast and stable internet.
 Also, your connection must be reliable.
-Sadly, cheap data subscriptions in underdeveloped countries have unreliable and slow internet speed.
-However, the expensive ones like 9mobile, IPNX, Ntel, smile etc are pretty fast.
+Sadly, cheap data subscriptions in developing countries have unreliable and slow internet speeds.
+However, the expensive ones like 9mobile, IPNX, Ntel, smile, etc, are fast.

 It is difficult to pay for these bundles merely for IPTV purposes.
-In other words, you will have to pay for both the IPTV services as well as your internet plan.
-That will be one hardship too many for anyone from a poor country of the world.
+In other words, you must pay for both the IPTV services and your internet plan.
+That will be one hardship too many for anyone from a poor country.

 Poverty and underdevelopment

-Basically, you need money to get started with IPTV.
+Basically, it would be best if you got started with IPTV.
 Unlike FTA satellite packages, spending on IPTV services is a constant and continuous process.
-You continually need to have an internet data plan and you will have to renew your subscription on or before every due date.
-Even if you are using free IPTV, you still need to purchase a substantial data plan
+You continually need an internet data plan and must renew your subscription on or before every due date.
+Even using free IPTV, you must purchase a substantial data plan.

 Low level of Technological development

-Developed nations already have established infrastructure and can, therefore, roll out the latest technology available.
-Unfortunately, sams cannot be said of developing nations.
+Developed nations already have established infrastructure and can roll out the latest technology.
+Unfortunately, the same cannot be said of developing nations.
 The fastest internet happens to be fibre optic and ADSL broadband connection.
 I doubt if we have a handful of this in most developing countries.

-Congestion of the Available Internet facilities in the Underdeveloped Nations
+Congestion of the Available Internet Facilities in the developing Nations

 Many of us living in developing countries are already familiar with the term “peak and off-peak” periods.
-Peak period is the hours where everyone is on the network and both data and voice calls quality suffers.
+The peak period is the hours when everyone is on the network, and both data and voice call quality suffers.
 You experience a nightmarish experience trying to browse the internet during peak periods.
-On the contrary, off-peak periods is when you can get things done faster if you are on a slow network.
-Peak periods falls between work periods and when it is about bedtime.
-I can categorise this to 12am to 5 am for off-peak periods and 8am to 5 pm for the peak.
+On the contrary, off-peak periods are when you can get things done faster if you are on a slow network.
+Peak periods fall between work periods and when it is about bedtime.
+I can categorize this from 12 am to 5 am for off-peak periods and 8 am to 5 pm for the peak.

 Premium IPTV Sometimes Requires a Faster Internet

-What attracts many to paid IPTV is the stability, and picture quality with 4k and HD channels.
-It, therefore, comes as no surprise that this element requires a faster internet connection.
-Blazingly fast internet is often a luxury in underdeveloped states.
-While high video resolution and quality pictures is is a good thing for the developed/advanced countries of the world, it is a killjoy for us down here.
+The stability and picture quality with 4k and HD channels attract many to paid IPTV.
+Therefore, it is unsurprising that this element requires a faster internet connection.
+Blazingly fast internet is often a luxury in developing states.
+While high video resolution and quality pictures are good for the developed/advanced countries of the world, it is a killjoy for us down here.

 Only around 20% of Developing counties can boast of a good 4g/LTE Network.
-Currently, you can’t even get 3G network in every location in a developing country.
+You can’t even get a 3G network in every location in a developing country.
 Conversely, some developed countries already have a 5G network.

-In Nigeria for example, the coverage of the 4g network is extremely poor and with slow speed on some netwroks.
-Most ISP in developing countries throttle their internet speed.
+In Nigeria, for example, although we already have 5g, the coverage of the existing 4g network is very inadequate.
+And, where available, the speed is slow.
+Luckily, we now have Elon musk’s starlinks to compensate for this.
+Most ISP in developing countries throttles their internet speed.
 As if that is not enough, the 3g network in Nigeria is not reliable enough for consistent video streaming.

-There is no True unlimited data bundle in 95% of the Developing Countries
+There is no True unlimited data bundle in 95% of Developing Countries.

 People in developing countries also want to enjoy good things with the little they have.
-At least, I know my own people.
+At least I know my people.
 In Nigeria, we want the best for less.

-Free IPTV offers more contents and sacrifices good quality and convenience.
+Free IPTV offers more content and sacrifices good quality and convenience.
 We are surely content with this since going premium might take more from us and give us less.

 It is so annoying when you subscribe to seemingly fast but unreliable internet.
 I have many subscribers who can afford the subscription.

-However, the speeds fluctuate and the videos buffer.
-This will most likely cause you to have a rethink when you want to renew your IPTV subscription.
-Your connection can drop from a 4g speed to a 2g speed within a minute.
+However, the speeds fluctuate, and the videos buffer.
+This will most likely cause you to rethink when you want to renew your IPTV subscription.
+Your connection can drop from a 4g speed to a 2g within a minute.

 High Cost of a Good Premium IPTV Service

-Factually, the better the service, the more you pay for the subscription.
-Let me use the service packages of Ancloud and tiger as case study.
+The better the service, the more you pay for the subscription.
+Let me use the service packages of Ancloud and Tiger as a case study.
 You cannot compare the efficiency and response time of ancloud IPTV acc/xtream account with that of tiger decoders.
 However, one is more expensive than the other.
 Also, before its demise, Qsat dqiptv offered the cheapest IPTV subscription ever.

-IPTV in underdeveloped countries: How you can Use IPTV Services Rationally in Poor Countries
+IPTV in Developing countries: How you can Use IPTV Services Rationally in Poor Countries

-Why Do People Still Use IPTV in Underdeveloped Countries?
+Why Do People Still Use IPTV in Developing Countries?

-- First off, you can use IPTV even with little or no money of your own if you have access to free internet in an illegal manner.
+- First, you can use IPTV even with little or no money if you illegally have access to free internet.
 For example, if you hack someone’s internet(e.g Wi-Fi pass).
-This is a very bad thing.
+This is a terrible thing.
 It simply means someone is paying for your internet cost.

-- Secondly, you may benefit from huge data bundle form your Internet service provider.
-At the moment, we have various data offers on all major ISPs in Nigeria.
+- Secondly, you may benefit from a vast data bundle from your Internet service provider.
+We currently have various data offers on all major ISPs in Nigeria.
 To qualify, all you need to do is to buy a new sim card.

-- Similarly, you can get free and unlimited internet if you are in some high-class hotels.
+- Similarly, you can get free and unlimited internet in some high-class hotels.
 Just make sure you got with your IPTV streaming device.

-- Also, if you have an obsession for a particular program or content, you may most likely spend on it regardless.
-I do waste a lot of money for playing games online.
-I know I am burning cash but I can’t stop because I derive pleasure and satisfaction in it.
+- Also, if you are obsessed with a particular program or content, you may spend on it regardless.
+I do waste a lot of money playing games online.
+I know I am burning cash but I can’t stop because I derive pleasure and satisfaction.
 Similarly, some are obsessed with movies, especially series.
 For others, it is all about p*rn movies.
-All these are the exception to the rules guiding premium IPTV usage in developing countries
+All these are the exception to the rules guiding premium IPTV usage in developing countries.

-- Furthermore, if you have authorized access to an unlimited and fast internet connection, you will surely do IPTV.
-For example, your house is close to a hotel and you relative who is a staff shares his login with you.
+- Furthermore, you will surely do IPTV if you have authorized access to an unlimited and fast internet connection.
+For example, your house is close to a hotel, and your staff relative shares his login.

 - You have unlimited internet due to a loophole from your ISP: This happens every now and gain.
-I must admit, I am and have also been a beneficiary of this.
-However, immediately the loophole is patched, it is back to square zero.
+I have also been a beneficiary of this.
+However, it returns to square zero immediately after the loophole is patched.

-How to Save Cost Using IPTV in underdeveloped countries
+How to Save Cost Using IPTV in Developing Countries

 If your case is not listed among the exceptions above, the following points will help you save money if you are below or an average income earner from a developing country.

-- If by your estimation, the amount you will be spending on IPTV will be more than what you will spend on satellite TV subscription, please let IPTV be.
+- If, by your estimation, the amount you will be spending on IPTV will be more than what you will spend on satellite TV subscriptions, please let IPTV be.

 - Do you have a feeling that your Pay-TV provider is ripping you off?

-- Furthermore, if you are a traveller who rarely stays at home to enjoy local channels, you can take your tv along with you everywhere you go.
-Besides, if you travel so often and you are not a commercial driver, it means you are not poor sir/ma.
+- Furthermore, if you are a traveler who rarely stays home to enjoy local channels, you can take your TV everywhere you go.
+Besides, if you travel so often and are not a commercial driver, you are not poor sir/ma.

-- Grab the opportunity you have if you have free access to the unlimited internet.
+- Grab the opportunity you have if you have free access to unlimited internet.
 I am not encouraging hacking here.
-I will not cause pains and hardship to my brother all in the name of enjoying IPTV.
+I will not cause pain and hardship to my brother, all in the name of enjoying IPTV.
 However, if you get it on a platter of gold, enjoy it.

-- Do not consider any IPTV at all if you have the following conditions: Poor internet connection, slow internet connection like 2G.
+- Do not consider IPTV if you have a Poor and slow internet connection like 2G.

 - Avoid a premium IPTV if your internet connection is unstable or it is time-based.

-- Use your IPTV solution if you have a stable, fast but expensive and limited internet subscription.
-Please do not get carried away. use it only for the purpose for which it was acquired. for example, if you subscribe to IPTV to watch only soccer, make sure that is the only thing you do on it.
-Use other pay-tv subscription for other tv contents.
+- Use your IPTV solution if you have a stable, fast, expensive, and limited internet subscription.
+Please do not get carried away.
+Use it only for the purpose for which it was acquired.
+For example, if you subscribe to IPTV to watch only soccer, ensure that is the only thing you do.
+Use other pay-tv subscriptions for other tv content.

-- Honestly, if you are in love with a particular program not available locally, and you can afford to watch it via IPTV, nobody should stop you
+- Honestly, nobody should stop you if you are in love with a particular program not available locally and can afford to watch it via IPTV.